netdata/go.d.plugin/modules/activemq/README.md

 [ActiveMQ](https://activemq.apache.org/) is an open source message broker written in Java together with a full Java Message Service client.

-This plugin collects queues and topics metrics using ActiveMQ Console API.
+This collector monitors queues and topics metrics using ActiveMQ Console API.

 ## Collected metrics